gabriel-milan/t2d/README.md

 !version Prints T2D version
 ```

-Following with the example above, you can do the following:
+Using the example above, you can do the following:

 ```
 !t2d hello Gabriel -> Shows "Hello Gabriel!"